Pop psychology sells well.

 The Truth

-And there are little doubts that social roles do affect people’s behavior.
+There are little doubts that different social settings can elicit wildly different behavior from the exact same persons.
+And social roles do affect people’s behavior.

 The realization that people can act evil and we must learn to cope with that evil is, after all, one of the founding principles of this website.

-And that’s the issue with some of the criticism of the “Stanford Experiment”: some pushed it too far in trying to deny that social situational variables can heavily influence behavior both for the positive and the negative.
+And that’s the issue with some of the criticism of the “Stanford Experiment”: some criticism seemed motivated by morals and ethics, trying to redeem human nature.

 To say it in Zimbardo’s own words: